 - For advanced users, the recorded Live video could later be edited into shorter videos and posted on Google My Business, Instagram, and other platforms your business might be active on.

 My number one recommendation is to make a checklist.
+Some other suggestions can be found here.
 It can be easy to get lost in the whirlwind of issues to cover or possibilities to take advantage of.
 Try to identify each category or platform to cover, prioritize it from most visible to least visible, and then work through that list at least once a week.
 If you can do that, you’ll be putting your business presence in a good position to rebound when the time comes.